Alignment and matching tests for high-dimensional tensor signals via tensor contraction

-\theequation{\thesection.\arabic{equation}} In this section, we will calculate the mean function \(\mbE[\tr(\bbQ(z))]-Ng(z)\) and variance function \(\Var(\tr(\bbQ(z)))\), respectively, and these two functions will be used to calculate the asymptotic mean and variance of the LSS in \S\ref{Sec of CLT}.
-Recall that \(\omega\in(1/2-\delta,1/2)\) in Lemma \ref{Thm of Entrywise almost surly convergence} is a fixed constant which can be sufficiently close to \(1/2\), and we will not specially mention its definition frequently in this section.
+\theequation{\thesection.\arabic{equation}} In this section, we will derive the mean function \(\mbE[\tr(\bbQ(z))]-Ng(z)\) and variance function \(\Var(\tr(\bbQ(z)))\), respectively, and these two functions will be used to calculate the asymptotic mean and variance of the LSS in \S\ref{Sec of CLT}.
+Recall that \(\omega\in(1/2-\delta,1/2)\) in Lemma \ref{Thm of Entrywise almost sure convergence} is a fixed constant which can be sufficiently close to \(1/2\); we will not repeat its definition throughout this section.
 Next, by (\ref{Eq of nij}), the notations in (\ref{Eq of mfb}) and (\ref{Eq of mcB}) are equivalent to

 and

 where we use the notations in (\ref{Eq of vector notation d=3}).